orchestra-code/spyglasses-wordpress/readme.txt

 Yes, you'll need to sign up for a Spyglasses account at [spyglasses.io](https://www.spyglasses.io) to get an API key.

-= Does this slow down my website? =
+= Will this slow down my website? =

 No, Spyglasses is designed to be lightweight and only processes requests from detected AI agents and referrers.
 It has minimal impact on your site's performance.